featurist/pogoscript/guide/objects.md

 But sometimes functions are not enough and something more is needed.
 What objects offer is the ability to invoke different but related operations, whereas functions can only invoke a single operation.

-Objects in PogoScript are, naturally, no different to objects in JavaScript, they just use a slight variation on the syntax:
+Objects in Pogoscript are, naturally, no different to objects in JavaScript, they just use a slight variation on the syntax:

     a philosopher = {
         name = "Jean Baudrillard"